okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 For R, we just need to factor the way we want to.

+Since we have the factor function, the number encoding themselves don't need to be setup in the same way that it was for Python.

 ```r
 # Encoding catergorical data
 # remember c() is a Vector!